schmoelder/diss/doc/06_operating_modes/batch_elution/00_index.md

 To validate the process configuration, simulation results are compared with analytical solutions derived from equilibrium theory (see {numref}`analytical_solutions`).
 For this comparison, a linear isotherm with equivalent Henry coefficients $a_i$ is assumed, and all transport-limiting effects are neglected.
-{numref}`fig_batch_elution_validation` compares the concentration profile at the column outlet, demonstrating good agreement between the simulation results and the predictions of equilibrium theory.
+{numref}`fig_batch_elution_validation` compares the concentration profile at the column outlet.
+The simulation correctly reproduces the key characteristics predicted by equilibrium theory: component separation and the relative retention times of both peaks.
+The small discrepancy visible near the concentration fronts is a consequence of numerical dispersion inherent to finite-volume discretization of steep gradients; it is not specific to CADET and becomes negligible when physical dispersion or mass-transfer resistances are present.
+While increasing the spatial discretization would reduce this artifact, steep concentration fronts make convergence slow, and in practice physical dispersion dominates once realistic transport parameters are used.

 ```{code-cell} ipython3
 :tags: [remove-cell]